equinor/xtgeo/docs/installation.rst

 Stable release
 --------------

-The stable release is on /project/res or Komodo, so it can be run as e.g.:
+Within Equinor, the stable release is on /project/res or Komodo, so it can be run as e.g.:

  import xtgeo